jonasdn/riscv-asm-hello-morse/README.md

 # riscv-asm-hello-morse
-Blinking morse code on the hifive1-revb board using RISC-v assembler
+Blinking morse code on the hifive1-revb board using RISC-v assembly

 ## prerequisites